PsychoLlama/recommendations/README.md

 - [Nix](https://nixos.org/): A cross-platform package manager.
 All my devtools are installed and managed by Nix.
 It's phenomenally well designed.
 - [Glow](https://github.com/charmbracelet/glow): A markdown renderer built for the terminal.
-This makes documentation much more confortable to absorb.
+This makes documentation much more comfortable to absorb.
 - [Ripgrep](https://github.com/BurntSushi/ripgrep): A `grep`/`ag` replacement,
   and wicked fast, too.
 - [fd](https://github.com/sharkdp/fd): A `find` replacement with a great